IBM/check_spectrumarchive/README.md

          -p<util>       --> Check pool utilization threshold to util -a<r|c>        --> Check for running or completed tasks -h             --> Print This Help Screen

+The script returns OK, WARNING or ERROR including the component and the appropriate return 0, 1 or 2 respectively.